Jake Stringer: Essendon (2018–2024)

 Stringer was contracted until the end of the 2018 season, but at the end of the 2017 season Bulldogs coach Luke Beveridge confirmed that the club was looking to trade him.
 He was officially traded to Essendon during the trade period.

 At Essendon, he regained his form and won the club's goal kicking award three times.
 After 4 seasons at the club and following a blistering run of form through the middle rounds of 2021, Stringer signed on with the club for a further 3 seasons.
 Leading into the opening round of the 2022 season, Stringer was ruled out after failing to overcome a groin injury.

 Stringer had a strong 2024 season, playing every game for the Bombers and kicking 42 goals.
 Stringer's strong season triggered a clause in his contract to extend his contract with Essendon until 2025.
 However, Stringer was seeking a longer extension than that, which Essendon refused to offer him.
 This led to trade speculation linking Stringer with a move away from Essendon.

 Greater Western Sydney (2025–present)

 During the 2024 trade period, he was traded to Greater Western Sydney in exchange for pick 53.

+In his first season for GWS, Stringer played 15 games, including their Elimination Final loss to Hawthorn.
+He missed games due to hamstring strains over three separate periods.
+Despite these setbacks, he featured in some important late-season wins, kicking 10 goals across Rds 18–20 and receiving coaches' votes in all three games.

 Statistics

-Updated to the end of 2024.
+Updated to the end of the 2026 season.